jdortiz/rust-jobs/Design.md

 #### Stop an Existing Job ####

-This corresponds to the deletion of an existing resource.
-It will work independently of the status of the Job (In progress or Done).
-No further access to the data of the job is allowed, because it is deleted.
+This corresponds to updating an existing resource.
+It will work set the status of the `Job` to `Stopped` (instead of `InProgress` or `Done`).
+This command cannot be reversed and it is idempotent.
+Access to the data of the job is still allowed.

 ```
 HTTP method: DELETE